 In the 1980s, Thai society began to move into a period of rapid economic growth.
 Old ways of living intermingled with movements to take advantage of new opportunities produced by the economic growth.

 Another 20 years passed.In the 2000s, Thailand’s economic growth hit a plateau.
 The benefits of the growth had spread from Bangkok to regional cities, and to rural areas.
 CSEAS decided to study how this growth concretely affected the lives and livelihoods of villagers.

 This survey in the 2000s was led by Professor Funahashi Kazuo (then of Ryukoku University) and Professor Shuichi Miyagawa (then of Gifu University).
 Both researchers had participated in the 1980s survey.
 Then-graduate student Kazuo Watanabe also participated in this survey.
 He appears in this video.

 It is now another 20 years since this survey.
 Don Daeng Village is still changing today.
 Many Asian countries are experiencing a falling birthrate and aging populations and the spread of IT.
 These phenomena are also taking place in Don Daeng Village.
 How are the villagers’ lives affected?
 CSEAS is seeking to survey the village again in the 2020s.

-FUKUI, Hayao（Kyoto University Honorary professor）
+FUKUI, Hayao（Kyoto University Professor Emeritus）

 Location：Don Daeng village in Northeast Thailand